-You are here: Home -> Getting Started with Telehealth Sessions
+You are here: Home -> Getting Started with Sessions

-If you have read the earlier pages of my website and you are interested in working with me, there are a few things we need to discuss.
-I would like to have a (free) telephone conversation with you before we move further.
-I want to make sure I am qualified to help you with the issues you want help with.
+The purpose of the initial conversation is to make sure I am qualified to help you with the issues you want help with.
 If I am not qualified to help you, I will let you know and we can talk about how to find someone who is.
-I also want you to understand the limits of confidentiality and how I handle information you give me during our work together.
+We need to discuss my availability and how to handle telephone and video sessions.
+We also need to discuss how you will pay for sessions.

-If you think I can help you, and I think I can help you, I will ask you to complete some basic information on my patient portal.
-I will also email/mail you an intake packet.
-This intake packet includes information about me, who I am and who I am not.
-It also includes what you can expect from sessions with me as well as benefits and risks of sessions.
+If you think I can help you, and I think I can help you, I will mail or email you an intake packet.
+The intake packet includes information about me, who I am and who I am not.
+It also includes information about what you can expect from sessions with me as well as benefits and risks of sessions.
 This is part of what is called "Informed Consent".
-The intake packet also includes a number of consent forms you need to complete and email/mail back to me before we can start.
+The intake packet also includes a number of consent forms you can complete either by mail or through my client portal.

 There are some things we need to have in place in order to work together.